awslabs/agent-evaluation/docs/hooks.md

     ```yaml
     tests:
-    - name: MakeReservation
+      make_reservation:
         steps:
         - Ask agent to make a reservation under the name Bob for 7 PM.
         expected_results:
         - The agent confirms that a reservation has been made.
         hook: test_record_insert_hook.TestRecordInsert
     ```